Hello, this is the library research guide for ART 215 Visual Odyssey Through Comics and Sequential Media with Professor Neil Kendricks.

 If you're looking for someone who is fairly well-known, chances are good that we have books and/or articles about them.
 Go to OneSearch, and select Subject from the Any Field drop-down menu.
 Type in the person's last name, first name, as in the example below about Alison Bechdel.

-If you don't find any relevant items in OneSearch, the next step is to look in an article database such as ArtBibliographies Modern.
+If you don't find any relevant items in OneSearch, the next step is to look in an article database such as ArtBibliographies Modern or Art Full Text.
 Try the same strategy of a subject search and your person's name.

 Articles, books, essays, exhibition catalogs, reviews, and dissertations for all forms of modern and contemporary art (late 19th century to present).
 Includes theatre and fashion.